 - In dissolution proceedings, these evaluations are used primarily to reduce alimony obligations, but also can be used to demonstrate that the obligated spouse/former spouse is underemployed intentionally as a way to avoid paying the support obligation.

-If I can add anything at all, it would only be to suggest that the evaluation could open a door for some new opportunity that you had never before considered, regardless of the judge’s ultimate ruling.
+If I can add anything at all, it would only be to suggest that the evaluation could open a door for some new opportunity or career path that you had never before considered, regardless of the judge’s ultimate ruling.

 Best of luck to you!